 Audio analytics for security and safety can detect sound patterns and highlight unexpected sounds in live audio.
-The analytics can, for instance, identify sounds associated with aggression, detect glass breakage, or provide early warnings of people in distress.
+The analytics can identify screams, shouts, and speech, detect glass breakage, and provide early warnings through notifications to an operator.

 Audio analytics combined with video surveillance can alert operators to ongoing potential incidents, and guide them to the relevant camera views.
 This can enable early detection, swift intervention, and in many cases, prevention of further escalation.